tenfinney/dao/spending-proposals/020-alexander-q2-2021.md

 1. CLI `codegen` command was updated to use both `web3api.yaml` and `web3api.gen.js` files to generate code and build schema
 2. CLI `plugin` command was implemented to do specific `build` and `codegen` actions for plguins using pre-defined schema
 3. Unit tests were updated/written for the both commands
-4. CLI `trace` command was added and `@web3api/tracing` package was updated to support log levels (WIP - logging server needs to be added)
+4. CLI `trace` command was added and `@web3api/tracing` package was updated to support log levels

 ## Fund Distribution